memes/terraform-google-f5-bigip/examples/cfe-2nic-hex-offset-fqdn/README.md

 <!-- spell-checker: ignore NIC -->
-# Cloud Failover Extension sub-module in a 2-NIC configuration with fully-qualified hostnames
+# Cloud Failover Extension sub-module (2-NIC) with FQDN hostnames generated using hex digits starting at number 11

 > You are viewing a **2.x release** of the modules, which supports
 > **Terraform 0.13** only. *For modules compatible with Terraform 0.12, use a